bfirner/essays/20220430-PythonLambdaSurprises.md

 Speaking of the rest of the programming world, some core concepts in functional programming are side-effect free functions and closures.
-In a side-effect free world functions can only access variables that are passed to them or created withinn the function.
+In a side-effect free world functions can only access variables that are passed to them or created within the function.
 This makes those functions much easier to test.
 A closure is the scope created when creating a new function, for example a _lambda_ function.
 In other languages with lambdas it is clear what variables are _captured_ when the lambda functions are created.
-The fact that Python lambda functions are expressions that are not evaluated until called makes then unecessarily confusing.
+The fact that Python lambda functions are expressions that are not evaluated until called makes then unnecessarily confusing.